Disability Rights

 HCBS Settings Rule

 Home and Community-Based Services (HCBS) provide long-term care in home and community settings instead of institutions under Medicaid.
 Services include medical and non-medical supports like personal care, case management, habilitation, and respite.
+In 2014, Centers for Medicare & Medicaid Services issued the HCBS Settings Rule, setting new standards for where HCBS are delivered.

 Key Provisions